The Corporate Governance Review: France

 Long-term shareholder value

-Directive 2017/828 on shareholders' rights aims to encourage long-term shareholder engagement, in particular by facilitating the identification of shareholders.
+The Shareholder Rights Directive aims to encourage long-term shareholder engagement, in particular by facilitating the identification of shareholders.
 It enables companies to communicate with their shareholders with a view to facilitating the exercise of shareholder rights.
-The Pacte Law transposed this set of measures and to adapt the French regime with regard to shareholder identification.
-In October 2018, the AMF issued seven new recommendations to:
+The Pacte Law transposed this set of measures to adapt the French regime with regard to shareholder identification.
+Further, in October 2018, the AMF issued seven new recommendations to:

 - better identify shareholders;